redref/tantale/docs/index.md

 Tantale intend to be a monitoring tool which interact with third party monitoring GUI's and tools.

-Assumptions:
-  * configuration already on configuration-management tools
-  * livestatus schema is quite complicated (and never used ?)
-  * mainly passive checks

 Tantale store all checks/statuses (hosts/services/...) into database backend (only elasticsearch for now) in order to by fully interoperable.

 Objective is to provide a Livestatus API keeping interoperability in mind.

+Assumptions:
+  * all configuration data is already present on hosts (with configuration management tools like puppet/chef/...)

+> Tantale does not carry any configuration regarding data (groups, contacts, ...).
+This part must be done directly by hosts.

+  * livestatus "classic" schema is quite complicated and/or redundant with backend/metrics analysis capacities.

+> Tantale intend to be compatible with Livestatus, but some functionnalities may have a different behavior.

+  * only passive checks

+> Tantale does not get any "poller" part

 Some cons:
-  * get monitoring events onto grafana/kibana
+  * monitoring results and events over time (with backend tools, NDLR grafana/kibana)
-  * no nagios/shinken daemon restart
+  * no need for nagios/shinken daemon restart
-  * let backend handle replication and high availability
+  * backend natively handle replication and high availability
-  * configuration-less supervision
+  * configuration-less

 My guidelines are:
   * keep every sub-processes autonomous (and simple)

 > Home-brewed tool for now.

-## Interfaces
+## Interfaces / Processes

 ### Livestatus